vinay-IMOSEPFL/MultiBody-Dynamics-Data-Challenge/README.md

 ## Test Data

-The test data consists of two cases:
+The test data consists of two cases (To be only used for evaluations):

 1. **New Boundary Condition**: Evaluation on a system with only the middle mass fixed.
 2. **Larger Configuration**: Evaluation on a configuration with 12 masses.

-   *(Test data for this case will be released later automatically.)*
+   *(Test data for will be released later automatically 2 days before submission.)*

 ## Trajectory visualizations